Table of Contents

 As a biomedical engineer, you will get to work on building equipment, software, computer systems, and medical devices that can be used in labs and hospitals by health practitioners and patients in need.

 Actuarial science is the art of assessing risk and uncertainty in hypothetical financial decisions.
 The idea is to predict these financial pitfalls so one can try avoiding them.

 Mastered by those who are great at statistics, mathematics, and finance, this field is based on observation, analysis, and prediction.
-Apart from that, you will also have to have some basic knowledge of science, and the industry in which you choose to work after your graduation.
+Apart from that, you will also have to have some basic knowledge of science and the industry in which you choose to work after graduation.

-As a software engineering graduate, you can choose to focus on one specific type of application.
-Like operating systems, games, web development, app development, data analytics.
-Or you could build software applications specifically for a field, like fintech, or medicine.
+As a software engineering graduate, you can also choose to focus on one specific type of application.
+Like operating systems, games, web development, app development, and data analytics.
+Or you could build software applications specifically for a field, like fintech or medicine.
 How cool is that!?

-One of the broadest of STEM courses, Mechanical engineering familiarizes students with tools for designing, building, testing, and upgrading mechanical devices.
-These can be anything – from air-conditioning systems, electric generators, combustion engines, elevators, or even robots and rovers!
+One of the broadest STEM courses, mechanical engineering, familiarizes students with tools for designing, building, testing, and upgrading mechanical devices.
+These can be anything – from air-conditioning systems, electric generators, combustion engines, elevators, or even robots and also rovers!

 This requires advanced knowledge of materials and thermodynamics (chemistry), mechanics (physics), and modeling (mathematics).
 Because a lot of work is done with computer-aided processes, working knowledge of computer systems and programming is also necessary.

 Depending on your interests, you can choose from a variety of domains.
 You could be an auto-research engineer, a heating and cooling system engineer, a robotic engineer, and work in office environments.
-Your work, however, may need you to travel to on-site locations from time to time.
+Your work may need you to travel to on-site locations from time to time.